AndreaPratama/Food-Story-AnalyticsSales/README.md

 ## Analyze & Visualization
 Power BI was employed to design insightful dashboards, allowing stakeholders to explore the data visually.
 The analysis includes identifying customer preferences, peak ordering times, and menu performance.

+### 1. Customer Data
+   - Display total sales by customer name.
+   - Present figures for total orders and total users, categorized by sales type.
+   - Utilize visual cards to showcase total customers and total orders.
+   - ncorporate a text-box to articulate insights derived from the gathered information.

+### 2. Sales Report [Branch Level]
+   - Implement filters for dates and branch names.
+   - Utilize visual cards to illustrate the total bill and grand total.
+   - Visualize time-series data for grand total and total bill in a single chart.
+   - Explore the busiest times for orders through figures.
+   - Compare grand totals for weekdays (Mon, Tues, Wed, Thurs) vs weekends (Fri, Sat, Sun).
+   - Identify branches contributing the most to grand totals.
+   - Integrate a text-box to document insights and recommendations based on the obtained information.

+### 3. Sales Report [Menu Level]
+   - Apply filters for arrival date, city, and destination.
+   -  Illustrate figures indicating the quantity and revenue of frequently sold menu items.
+   - Utilize a decomposition tree to showcase the hierarchy: category menu -> category detail menu -> menu.
+   - isplay figures highlighting the contribution of each menu by revenue.
+   - Utilize a scatter plot to investigate the correlation between cheaper menu prices and quantity.
+   - Utilize a text-box to articulate insights and recommendations derived from the accumulated data.

+### 4. Sales Report [Customer Level]
+   - Implement filters for date, branch name, city, and purpose of visit.
+   - Utilize visual cards to display sales orders and grand totals.
+   - Visualize time-series data for grand total and total bill in a consolidated chart.
+   - Present figures comparing orders with promotions vs. no promotions (excluding "*Open bill discount").
+   - Showcase figures indicating high-contributing promotions not included without promotion, excluding "No Promotion" and "*Open bill discount."
+   - Explore the busiest order times through figures.
+   - ompare weekday grand totals (Mon, Tues, Wed, Thurs) vs weekend grand totals (Fri, Sat, Sun).
+   - Identify branches contributing the most to grand totals.
+   - Leverage a text-box to document insights and recommendations based on the gathered information.

 ### In this project there are 4 pages :
 - Customer Data
 - Branch Level